 Unit 4 (15 teaching hours)

-Nature of logical division, Rules of division, and their violation leading to fallacies and division by Dichotomy.
+Nature of logical division, Rules of division, and their violation leads to fallacies and division by Dichotomy.

 Unit 5 (20 teaching hours)